hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

     Go to Reference UI and replace the token value with the Authentication token.
     To access your authentication token, click **Projects** Tab and then **Access and Security** to display the Access and Security page.
 Click **Authentication Token** to display your authentication token.

-**Automated Creation of Nova Flavors**
+**Automated Creation of OpenStack Nova Flavors**

   Cloud discovers the cartridges and creates flavors automatically.
-There is a polling cycle of five minutes to check for new registered cartridges for flavor creation .To validate that the flavor associated to content has been automatically created, do the following:
+There is a polling cycle of five minutes to check for new registered cartridges for flavor creation.
+To validate that the flavor associated to content has been automatically created, do the following:

    1. On the Administration Dashboard, click **Region** Tab to select it.<br>
 The Region tab is activated and the options are displayed in the left panel.</br>